perses/perses/SECURITY.md

 The application does not collect any personal data.

 By default, the application is not secured and does not require any authentication.
+See the [security considerations](docs/security.md) page for the deployment choices to consider.
 However, it is possible to enable authentication and authorization through the configuration.
 Read the documentation for more
 details: https://perses.dev/perses/docs/configuration/configuration/.